PistachioPony/gamesparks-docs/MARKDOWN/Documentation/Manage/Working with Dynamic Forms.md

 </gs-form>
 ```

-As seen above, the Snippet is built as a form and is submitted to the placeholder that was set in *player_master.* it passes in an additional variable, *action* which is set to *edit*.
+As seen above, the Snippet is built as a form and is submitted to the placeholder that was set in *player_master.* It passes in an additional variable, *action* which is set to *edit*.
 We can now edit our *player_currencies* JavaScript to detect if this variable has been passed, and if so, edit the values and refresh the Snippet.

-*25.* Replace the Cloud Code in the *player_currencies* Snippet JavaScript quadrant with the following:
+*18.* Replace the Cloud Code in the *player_currencies* Snippet JavaScript quadrant with the following:

 ```
 Spark.setScriptData("currencies", SnippetProcessor(Spark.getData().scriptData))